mdaines/viz-js/README.md

     result = Viz("digraph { x -> y -> z; }", { format: "plain" });

 If Graphviz encounters an error, the error message will be thrown as an exception.

+### Viz.svgXmlToPngImageElement(svgXml[, scale[, callback]])

+- `svgXml` is an SVG XML string, as may be obtained from the `Viz` function using the `"svg"` format option.
+- `scale` sets the scale factor for the output.
+If this is not specified, `window.devicePixelRatio` will be used if available, and `1` if not.
+- `callback` is an optional Node-style callback.
+If specified, it is given two arguments, `(err, image)`.
+If not specified, `Viz.svgXmlToPngImageElement` returns an instance of HTMLImageElement.

+Converts `svgXml` to a PNG HTMLImageElement.
+If `callback` is specfied, `image` is loaded by the time the callback is invoked.

+### Viz.svgXmlToPngBase64(svgXml, scale, callback)

+- `svgXml` is an SVG XML string, as may be obtained from the `Viz` function using the `"svg"` format option.
+- `scale` sets the scale factor for the output.
+If this is given as `undefined`, `window.devicePixelRatio` will be used if available, and `1` if not.
+- `callback` is a Node-style callback.
+It is given two arguments, `(err, data)`.

+Converts `svgXml` to a PNG represented as a Base64 string.
+This function requires a callback, unlike `svgXmlToPngImageElement`.

 ## Supported Graphviz features